microsoftgraph/powershell-intune-samples/Readme.md

 * Example Application script usage:
   * To use the Manage Applications scripts, from C:\IntuneGraphSamples, run "cd .\Applications\"
-  * Once in the folder run .\Application_MDM_Get.ps1 to get all MDM added applications
+  * Once in the folder run .\Application_MDM_Get.ps1 to get all MDM added applications This sequence of steps can be used for each folder....

 #### 2. Authentication with Microsoft Graph
 Once you have authenticated with Microsoft Graph and Azure Active Directory the user token will last for an hour from authentication, once the hour expires within the PowerShell session you will be asked to re-authenticate.